 Copyright @ 2020 by Standard & Poor's Financial Services LLC.
 All rights reserved.
 The 1998 agreement with the government formally codifies sovereign support to FMO.
 Established in 1970, FMO is a public-private development bank.
 Its majority shareholder is the Dutch government (51%), with the remaining shares held by large Dutch banks (42%), alongside employers' associations, trade unions, and individual investors (7%).
 The Netherlands' long-term commitment to, and support of, FMO is demonstrated by the sovereign's obligation in most circumstances to safeguard the company's solvency.
-Under Article 7 of the agreement (Maintenance Obligation), the Dutch state is committed to covering all losses from operations that cannot be covered by general or specific provisioning and reserves.
-Under Article 8 (Financial Security Obligation) of the agreement, the Dutch state shall prevent situations arising in which FMO is unable to meet its commitments on time.
+Under Article 7 of the agreement (Maintenance Obligation) of the agreement, the Dutch state is committed to covering all losses from operations that cannot be covered by general or specific provisioning and reserves.
+Under Article 8 (Financial Security Obligation), the Dutch state will prevent situations in which FMO is unable to meet its commitments on time.
 Commitments include funding raised in capital markets.
-FMO's creditors have no direct recourse to the Dutch government.
+However, FMO's creditors have no direct recourse to the Dutch government.
 Instead, the government has an obligation to FMO.
-We understand that, although the state does not explicitly guarantee FMO's individual obligations, it views its maintenance and financial obligations as equivalent to an explicit guarantee.
-The duration of the 1998 agreement is indefinite and its termination by either party requires 12 years' notice.

-FMO supports business and financial institutions in emerging markets.
-FMO provides private-sector institutions in developing and emerging countries with capital and skills.
+We understand that, although the state does not explicitly guarantee FMO's individual obligations, it views its maintenance and financial obligations as equivalent to a statutory guarantee.
+The agreement's termination by either party requires 12 years' notice.
+FMO supports private sector business and financial institutions in emerging markets.
+FMO provides private-sector institutions in developing and emerging countries with capital and skills, focusing on energy, financial institutions, and agribusiness, food and water industries.
 This forms part of the general policy of the Netherlands' Ministry of Development Cooperation, and therefore qualifies as a strategically important activity.
 FMO arranges loans, equity investments, guarantees, and other investment promotion activities.
 In addition, it manages several off-balance-sheet development funds on behalf of, and at the risk of, the Dutch government.
-FMO manages the following government funds that finance high-risk projects in developing countries: - MASSIF: A fund aiding the development of micro, small, and midsize enterprises via financial institutions; - Building Prospects: The long term financing of funds earmarked for infrastructure projects in low-income countries; and - AEF: A fund financing energy projects.
+FMO manages the following government funds that finance high-risk projects in developing countries, such as:

+- MASSIF: A fund aiding the development of micro, small, and midsize enterprises via financial institutions; - Building Prospects: The long-term financing of funds earmarked for infrastructure projects in low-income countries; - AEF: A fund financing energy projects; and - The Dutch Fund for Climate and Development.